-Point of Service Plans.
+Point of Service Plan.

-Under the POS plan, hospital coverage is provided for approved expenses for semi-private inpatient hospitalization at participating hospitals subject to a \$200 co-payment (beginning 1/1/2015) per inpatient admission and per outpatient surgery.
-Emergency room visits are subject to a \$100 co-payment (beginning 1/1/2015).
+Under the POS plan, hospital coverage is provided for approved expenses for semi-private inpatient hospitalization at participating hospitals subject to a \$200 co-payment per inpatient admission and per outpatient surgery.
+Emergency room visits are subject to a \$100 co-payment.

+The POS plan has a deductible of \$500 for an individual/\$1,000 for a family of 2 or more.
 Medical coverage is provided subject to a \$30 co-payment per office visit if services are provided by a Preferred Physician or Provider.
 (This includes regular visits for physical therapy, chiropractic, or allergist treatments.)
-A \$30 co-payment (beginning 1/1/2015) is required for Urgent Care Services.
-Services provided outside the preferred provider network are paid at 80% of usual and customary charges after a deductible of \$200/member, to a cost share maximum of \$1,200 annually.
-The family out-of-network deductible is \$400, to a cost-share maximum of \$2,400 annually.
+A \$30 co-payment is required for Urgent Care Services.
+The in-network out-of-pocket maximum is \$2,500 (individual)/\$5,000 (family of 2 or more).

+Services provided outside the preferred provider network are paid at 80% of usual and customary charges after a deductible of \$700/member, to a cost share maximum of \$2,500 annually.
+The family out-of-network deductible is \$1,400, to a cost-share maximum of \$5,000 annually.